 Throughout the school year, activities are planned that involve parents, students and staff.
 The activities are designed to strengthen the relationship between the school and families along with providing information to parents to ensure the success of their child.
 The following programs have been planned to involve parents in the learning process and environment at our school.

-° Title I Orientation Night, September 17, 2013: A presentation will be made by the Home School Coordinator and Title I team explaining the different programs in detail to parents giving them suggestions on how they can help their children at home.
-6pm – 7pm in the media center.
+° Annual Title I Orientation Night, September 10, 2014: A presentation will be made by the Home School Coordinator and Family Engagement Coordinator explaining the different programs in detail to parents giving them suggestions on how they can help their children at home.
+5:30pm – 6:30pm in the media center.
+This is a Pot Luck Event !
+Parents please bring a dish.

 ° Tutoring, September – May, 2013-2014: Math and reading tutoring are offered after-school tutoring program for students not making adequate progress during the regular school day.